-2021 Due Dates for the Quarterly Contribution Return and Report of Wages (DE 9)
+2024 Due Dates for the Quarterly Contribution Return and Report of Wages (DE 9)

-Report Covering Due Date Delinquent if Not Filed By January, February, March April 1, 2021 April 30, 2021 April, May, June July 1, 2021 August 2, 2021 July, August, September October 1, 2021 November 1, 2021 October, November, December January 1, 2022 January 31, 2022
+Report Covering Due Date Delinquent if Not Filed By January, February, March April 1, 2024 April 30, 2024 April, May, June July 1, 2024 July 31, 2024 July, August, September October 1, 2024 October 31, 2024 October, November, December January 1, 2025 January 31, 2025

-You must electronically file a DE 9 each quarter even if you did not pay wages during the quarter indicating you do not have payroll to report for this quarter.
-Tax Returns and Wage Reports must be submitted electronically in order to be in compliance with the e-file and e-pay mandate.
-Refer to page 14 for more information on the e-file and e-pay mandate and related noncompliance penalties.
+You must electronically file a DE 9 each quarter even if you did not pay wages during the quarter.
+Tax Returns and Wage Reports must be submitted electronically in order to be in compliance with the e-file and e-pay mandate for employers.
+Refer to page 14 for more information on the e-file and e-pay mandate and related non-compliance penalties.
 Penalty and interest will be charged on late filing of reports.
-Not having a form to complete is not considered "good cause" for filing your DE 9 late; refer to page 56 for the definition of "good cause."
+Not having a form to complete is not considered good cause for filing your DE 9 late, refer to page 57 for the definition of good cause.

-Electronic Filing: File and pay online with e-Services for Business (edd.ca.gov/e-Services\for\Business).
-It's a fast, easy, and secure way to manage your employer payroll tax account online.
+Electronic Filing: File and pay online with e-Services for Business (edd.ca.gov/eServices).
+It's a fast, easy, and secure way to manage your employer payroll tax account.

-- Fulfills the e-file and e-pay mandate for employers.

-- File returns/reports and make payments.

-- View, adjust, and print returns/reports.

-- Available 24 hours a day, 7 days a week.
+- Fulfills the e-file and e-pay mandate. - File tax returns, wage reports and make payments. - View, adjust, and print returns or reports. - Available 24 hours a day, 7 days a week.